-Health Care at Remote Hubs
+Health Care at Remote Regional Academic Centers

-Students have access to health services at all rotation hubs.
+Students have access to health care services at all rotation hubs.
 Timely Telehealth may be accessed from any location at any time.
 For more information, please visit the Office of Student Affairs website: